+Publication date: July 2021

+Duration: 2021-2025

+Number of pages: 19

-Signed by: Chief Executive only This GDS replaces: Diversity and Inclusion
+Signed by: Chief Executive only

-Strategy 2017-2020 (2018)
+This GDS replaces: Diversity and Inclusion Strategy 2017-2020 (2018)

 Jointly held with: GCSB

-Transferred from: Not applicable Strategy map: Not found Legislation: Not applicable
+Transferred from: Not applicable

+Strategy map: Not found
-1 out of the 1 GDSs in the New Zealand Security Intelligence Service

-4= out of the 25 GDSs in the Finance and Government Administration Sector
+Legislation: Not applicable

 Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
 3.5 4 1.2 Does it identify potential threats going forward?
 2 4 1.3 Does it contain a clear statement describing the problem that the strategy is trying to solve?
 4 8 2: Capabilities and Resources 2.1 Does it identify current and future capabilities?
 3 4 2.2 Does it identify what capabilities it does not have and needs to acquire or work around?
 2.5 4 2.3 Does it identify current and future resources?
 1.5 4 2.4 Does it identify what resources it does not have and needs to acquire or work around?
 1 4 3: Vision and Benefits (Purpose) 3.1 Does it provide a clear aspirational statement as to what success would look like?
 4 8 3.2 Does it identify who the beneficiaries are and how they will benefit?
 3.5 4 3.3 Does it describe how success will be measured and over what time frame?
 4 4 4: Approach and Focus (Strategy) 4.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
 4 4 4.2 Does it identify a range of strategic options to solve the problem?
 2.5 4 4.3 Does it clearly describe the chosen approach, outlining what it will and will not do?
 2 4 4.4 Does it highlight the risks, costs and benefits of the chosen pathway/approach?
 0.5 4 5: Implementation and Accountability 5.1 Does it identify who is responsible for implementing the GDS?
 3 4 5.2 Does it identify who will report on its progress?
 1 4 5.3 Does it explain how progress will be reported and over what time frames?
 3.5 4 5.4 Does it discuss whether the GDS will undergo a review while it is active or once it is completed?
 0.5 4 6: Alignment and Authority 6.1 Does it discuss predecessors to the strategy and identify any lessons learnt from these?
 4 4 6.2 Does it align with its department's SOI?
 0 6 6.3 Does it align with its department's annual report?
-6 6 Tota ut 56 96
+6 6 Tota ıl 56 96

-Oranga Tamariki - Ministry for Children
+27 Oranga Tamariki - Ministry for Children

-Children's Action Plan
+GDS27-01 Children's Action Plan